Ojoiyabode/LITA-PROJECT-SALES-PERFORMANCE-ANALYSIS/README.md

 - SQL (Structured Query Language) for querying and analysing data in relational database
 - Powerbi for visualization and building interactive dashboards

+## QUESTIONS (KPIs)
+1. Excel: Perform an initial exploration of the sales data.
+Use pivot tables to summarize total sales by product, region and month.
+Use Excel formulas to calculate metrics such as average sales per product and total revenue by region.
+Create any other interesting report.

+2. Structured Query Language (SQL): - Retrieve the total sales for each product category, - Find the number of sales transactions in each region, - Find the highest-selling product by total sales value, - Calculate total revenue per product, - Calculate monthly sales totals for the current year 2024, - Find the top 5 customers by total purchase amount, - Calculate the percentage of total sales contributed by each region, - Identify products with no sales in the last quarter.

+3. Power BI : Create a dashboard that visualises the insights found in Excel and SQL.
+It should include a sales overview, top performing products and regional breakdowns.

  ## DATA CLEANING AND PREPARATION PROCESS

  ### EXCEL
- The data was gotten from the Ladies in Tech program.
-The data was explored to check for missing values and outliers that could affect the analysis using Microsoft Excel, Data duplicates including empty cells and spaces were removed.
-Date formats were also checked to ensure that the data is uniform.
+- The data was explored to check for missing values and outliers that could affect the analysis.
+-  Data duplicates including empty cells and spaces were removed.
+Date formats were also checked to ensure that the data is consistent.
- After the data had been thoroughly cleaned and validated for analysis.
-The data was summarized using pivot table to analyse the total sales by product, month and region.
+- After the data had been thoroughly cleaned and validated for analysis.
+The data was summarized using pivot table according to the questions asked.
- Used Excel formulas to calculate metrics such as average sales per product and total revenue by region
+- Used Excel formulas to calculate metrics such as average sales per product and total revenue by region

  ### EXCEL DASHBOARD
- ## USING EXCEL - TOTAL SALES BY REGION, PRODUCTS AND MONTHS
+ ### USING EXCEL - TOTAL SALES BY REGION, PRODUCTS AND MONTHS

  ![Screenshot 2025-02-24 115309](https://github.com/user-attachments/assets/0ebf8eaa-2a1e-41c7-8b78-a31284dc5dc5)

- ### INSIGHTS ON TOTAL SALES BY PRODUCT
+ #### INSIGHTS ON TOTAL SALES BY PRODUCT
 ![Screenshot 2025-02-25 130423](https://github.com/user-attachments/assets/06392e5f-04ad-45bf-8be2-39beb00e1f14)